Showing posts with label Demoscene - Demos. Show all posts

 Good advice

-Electronic Images released the most hilarious Atari ST demo I have seen.
-I tried to record a video but my emulator messed graphics and the sine scroller (which is beautiful) was jerking like it had a nervous twitch.
-So I gave up and burned the image to a floppy to enjoy it.
+Electronic Images released the most hilarious Atari ST demo I've seen.
+I tried to record a video, but my emulator messed up the graphics, and the sine scroller (which is beautiful) was jerking like it had a nervous twitch.
+So I gave up and burned the image to a floppy disk.
 Nothing beats the real hardware.

 Credits